Projects in Operation

-Poso and Jasmin were originally designed and permitted to solely burn coal, but NAPG successfully modified the facilities and permits to allow the use of multiple sources, including types of petroleum coke, a by-product of California gasoline refining operations and now biomass, which will allow each plant to meet California’s Renewable Portfolio Standard.
-Each facility is under contract through 2020: Jasmin with Southern California Edison and Poso with PG & E.
+Rio Bravo Poso and Rio Bravo Jasmin originally were designed and permitted to solely burn coal, but NAPG now being modified to allow the use of multiple fuel sources, including biomass, which will allow each plant to meet California’s Renewable Portfolio Standard.